giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

   - https://github.com/orgs/giantswarm/teams/team-cabbage
 ---

-Next to using the default Ingress NGINX Controller, on cloud providers (currently AWS, Azure and GCP), you can expose services directly outside your cluster by using Services of type `LoadBalancer`.
+Next to using the default ingress nginx controller, on cloud providers (currently AWS and Azure), you can expose services directly outside your cluster by using services of type `LoadBalancer`.

-You can use this to [expose single Services](#service-of-type-lb) to the internet.
-It is also possible, to [install additional Ingress NGINX Controllers]({{< relref "/vintage/advanced/connectivity/ingress/multi-nginx-ic/index.md" >}}) to expose a subset of your Services with a different Ingress Controller configuration.
+You can use this to [expose single services](#service-of-type-lb) to the internet.
+It is also possible, to [install additional ingress nginx controllers]({{< relref "/tutorials/connectivity/ingress/multi-nginx-ic" >}}) to expose a subset of your services with a different ingress controller configuration.

-**Note** that this functionality cannot be used on premises (KVM).
+__Note__: that this functionality cannot be used on premises in most of the occasions.

 ## Exposing a single Service {#service-of-type-lb}

-Setting the `type` field of your service to `LoadBalancer` will result in your Service being exposed by a dynamically provisioned load balancer.
+Setting the `type` field of your service to `LoadBalancer` will result in your service being exposed by a dynamically provisioned load balancer.

-You can do this with any Service within your cluster, including Services that expose several ports.
+You can do this with any service within your cluster, including services that expose several ports.

 The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer will be published in the Service’s `status.loadBalancer` field, like following: